FredHutch/pgMAP_pipeline/README.md

 Install the latest Snakemake version (7.1?) using mambaforge as described here: https://snakemake.readthedocs.io/en/stable/tutorial/setup.html

+Use ctrl + shift + M to see rendered version in Atom

 # To Do
 * Decide on a consistent file naming strategy
   * name based on pgRNA/full sample name or just numbers?